Women Pharmacist Day Toolkit

-Women are especially well positioned to serve as trusted healthcare resources – particularly for fellow women, who statistics show make an average of 80% of the healthcare purchasing decisions for their families – and often serve as caregiver for their children, as well as aging parents.
+Women are especially well positioned to serve as trusted healthcare resources – particularly for fellow women, who statistics show make more than 80% of the healthcare decisions for their families – and account for 93% of OTC pharmaceutical purchases.3,4

 - Raising awareness of the significant progress women pharmacists have made in making pharmacy the most female-dominated profession in healthcare.